NVIDIA/TensorRT-LLM/docs/source/advanced/inference-request.md

+(inference-request)=

 # Inference Request

 The main class to describe requests to `GptManager` is `InferenceRequest`.
 This is structured as a map of tensors and a `uint64_t requestId`.
 The mandatory tensors to create a valid `InferenceRequest` object are described below.
-Sampling Config params are documented in more detail [here](gpt_runtime.md#sampling-parameters), and descriptions are omitted in the table:
+Sampling config params are documented in the {ref}`gpt-runtime` section.
+Descriptions have been omitted in the table.

 | Name | Shape | Type | Description |
 | :----------------------: | :----------------------------: | :-----------------------------: | :-----------------------------: |
 | `request_output_len` | [1,1] | `int32_t` | Max number of output tokens |